DrDisco314/cs330_transportation_networks/README.md

 ## Credits

-This project includes code from the following source:
+This project includes code from the following sources.
+They are used to validate dijkstra's algorithm, implement the A* algorithm, and CH algorithm respectively.

 - **[wylee]([https://github.com/wylee])**: [https://github.com/wylee/Dijkstar]
   - License: [MIT license]